nordstream3/Godot-4-ROS2-integration/README.md

 - [Swerve Drive Visualization](https://github.com/xiaoxiae/SwerveDriveVisualisation)

 ## The Blender-Godot-ROS2 pipeline
 What we want for Robotics Simulation is an Open Source true reliable **Game Engine** closely integrated with Blender and ROS2.
 Use blender for what it's good at - Geometry and Scene Setup.
-Godot by far has the best integration with Blender.
+Godot by far has the best integration with Blender compared to other game engines.

 ### Jolt Physics Engine